Altify-Development/Fake-Person-Generator/README.md

   - Skype
   - Outlook x
 5. Personal Data
-  - Life Insurance
+  - Life Insurance x
-  - Health Coverage
+  - Health Coverage x
   - Dental
 6. Improvments
   - Adding a GUI save option soon
   - Creating a gui background
-  - Adding more capture data
+  - Adding more capture data x
   - Adding auto drop discord bot ( enter your bot token<sub>1<sub> )
 ###### For Educational Purposes Only - I will not be held accountable for any harm done using this program
 #### References